Problem Statement of Series 3, Year 38

 3 points

-Mišo found an old radioactive source that contains
+Mišo found a radioactive source at work.

 3... non-coloumbic